 Experts disagree slightly on just how far back the breed goes, but it’s widely believed that Chihuahuas are descended from a breed of dog since bred out of existence, called Techichis.

 The Techichi breed is no longer found but was a companion dog to tribesmen in the ancient Toltec civilization in Mexico.

-Techichis, and later Chihuahuas, were thought to be favoured as pets because they were so small they made for great little hot water bottles.
+Techichis, and later Chihuahuas, were thought to be favored as pets because they were so small they made for great little hot water bottles.

 Being a cross breed, the Pomchi is not recognized as ‘real’ breed of dog.